schappim/mBot-Gitbook/demonstration-of-mblockly.md

 The problem with this program is that once your mBot starts to run backwards, it never stops.
 We should fix that!

-Let's make an addition to the code: after the mBot runs backwards for two seconds, it should stop moving.
+Let's make an addition to the program: after the mBot runs backwards for two seconds, it should stop moving.
 To do that we need to introduce another two-second delay and then insert the "stop moving" block.

 Here is how: Go to the "Control" submenu that you can find on the left side of the screen,  and use the "wait" block to insert a new two-second delay.